telerik/ajax-docs/api/server/Telerik.Web.UI/RadRibbonBar.md

                 the client object of RadRibbonBar is initialized.A single parameter is passed to the handler, which is the client-side RadRibbonBar object.

-###  OnClientSelectedTabChanging `String`
+###  OnClientMaximized `String`

 Gets or sets a value indicating the client-side event handler that is called
+            when the RibbonBar is maximized.
+The event is passed the point for conditional cancel of the RibbonBar's maximizing.

+###  OnClientMaximizing `String`

+Gets or sets a value indicating the client-side event handler that is called
+            when the RibbonBar is about to be maximized.The event serves as a point for conditional cancel of the RibbonBar's maximizing.

+###  OnClientMenuItemClicked `String`

+Gets or sets a value indicating the client-side event handler that is called
-            after a non-selected tab is clicked.
-The event serves as a point for conditional cancel of the selecting of new tab.
+            after a menu item is clicked.
+The event is passed the point for conditional cancel of the menu item clicking.

 #### Remarks
+Use the OnClientMenuItemClicked property to specify a
+                JavaScript function that is executed after a menu item is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
+                        eventArgs with 2 properties:get_item() - the instance of the menu item which is clicked;get_domEvent().

+###  OnClientMenuItemClicking `String`

+Gets or sets a value indicating the client-side event handler that is called
+            after a menu item is clicked.
+The event serves as a point for conditional cancel of the menu item clicking.

+#### Remarks
-Use the OnClientSelectedTabChanging property to specify a
+Use the OnClientMenuItemClicking property to specify a
-                JavaScript function that is executed after a non-selected tab is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
+                JavaScript function that is executed after a menu item is clicked.Two parameters are passed to the handler:sender (the client-side RadRibbonBar object);
-                        eventArgs with 3 properties:get_tab() - the instance of the tab which is just clicked;get_previouslySelectedTab() - the instance of the tab which still is the selected tab (it's cancelable event);get_domEvent().
+                        eventArgs with 2 properties:get_item() - the instance of the menu item which is clicked;get_domEvent().

+###  OnClientMinimized `Boolean`

+Gets or sets a value indicating the client-side event handler that is called
+            when the RibbonBar is minimized.
+The event is passed the point for conditional cancel of the RibbonBar's minimizing.

+###  OnClientMinimizing `String`

+Gets or sets a value indicating the client-side event handler that is called
+            when the RibbonBar is about to be minimized.The event serves as a point for conditional cancel of the RibbonBar's minimizing.

+###  OnClientNumericTextBoxValueChanged `String`

+Gets or sets a value indicating the client-side event handler that is called
+            when the value inside the RibbonBarNumericTextBox is changed.
+The event is passed the point for conditional cancel of the value's changing.

+###  OnClientNumericTextBoxValueChanging `String`

+Gets or sets a value indicating the client-side event handler that is called
+            when the value inside the RibbonBarNumericTextBox is about to be changed.
+The event serves as a point for conditional cancel of the value's changing.

 ###  OnClientSelectedTabChanged `String`